 Who will benefit from the rise in minimum wage?

-The increase from £8.91 to £9.50 will happen in the coming spring, which is when the rates usually change.
+The increase from £8.91 to £9.50 took place in April.
+This marks the start of a new tax year - when rates usually change.
 The yearly change also tends to affect those in lower brackets, too.
-In 2020, the rate of pay for those aged 18-20-years-old increased from £5.90 to £6.15.
+For example in 2020, the rate of pay for those aged 18-20-years-old increased from £5.90 to £6.15.
 While those under 18-years-old saw a rise of 20p as rates went up from £4.35 to £4.55 last year.

 However, any future increases would be to the government-set National Living Wage and the National Minimum Wage.